ctrlplusb/easy-peasy/website/docs/docs/api/computed.md

     The entire store state

-  In general it is recommended that you only use state selectors if you need to resolve state from another part of your model.
+  In general it is recommended that you only use state resolvers if you need to resolve state from another part of your model.
 There are some performance benefits to be had by isolating local state, but in almost every case this would be insignificant.

-  It is also worth noting that the `state` and `storeState` that are provided to your state selectors will include [computed](/docs/api/computed.html) properties too.
+  It is also worth noting that the `state` and `storeState` that are provided to your state resolvers will include [computed](/docs/api/computed.html) properties too.
 Computed properties are allowed to reference each other.

 - `computationFunc` (Function, *required*)